marcusoftnet/marcusoftnet.github.io/_posts/2022-08-19-deploying-net--webapi-using-arm-template.md

 1. Make sure you're on .NET 6 (I'm using 6.0.302)
 1. Create a new webapi; `dotnet new webapi -o WebAPIExercises`
 1. Open it in Visual Studio Code, `code WebAPIExercises`
-1. Delete everything `WeatherForcast`-related (when will someone give us a clean start?)
+1. Delete everything `WeatherForecast`-related (when will someone give us a clean start?)
 1. Add a `Models` and a `Data`-folder

 Time to get cracking by adding a model, it is code-first Entity Framework.
 Here's my `Developer` model: